Ircama/sim800l-gsm-module/README.md

 This library driver interfaces with the SIM800L, SIM800C and SIM800H GSM module using AT commands over a serial connection.
 It allows sending, receiving and deleting SMS messages, as well as performing HTTP GET/POST requests, synching/updating the RTC and getting other information from the module.
 The interface can operate in TEXT, HEX, or PDU modes (default: PDU).

 Specifically, it provides a simple interface for sending messages (`send_sms()`), automatically handling multipart messages when needed.
 It also offers a high-level method (`read_next_message()`) to retrieve the next available message, abstracting message type and intelligently aggregating multipart content.
 It includes a high-level function (`http()`) for sending HTTP GET or POST requests, returning status and data in text or binary form.
-In addition, almost 30 specialized methods are available, to query the extensive proprietary information exposed by the SIM800 module.
+In addition, over 30 methods are available, to configure and query the extensive proprietary information exposed by the SIM800 module.

 ## AT Protocol issues